OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Ensure Compliance Prior to Product Shipment

-Companies must make compliance a priority before any product (in whatever form) ships.
+Organizations must make compliance a priority before any product (in whatever form) ships.
 Prioritizing compliance promotes:

 - More effective use of open source within your Organization.
 - Better relations with the open source community and open source Organizations.